Blood Borne Infections

 sterile sealed needles must ALWAYS be used.

-must be disposing of used needles in a responsible
+must be disposing of used needles in a responsible way

-ON SEEING THE SEALED STERILE PACKAGE before the
+SEEING THE SEALED STERILE PACKAGE before the body artist

-sterilized after each customer to minimize the risk
+after each customer to minimize the risk of any infection.

 new container of ink must be used for EACH CLIENT.